 There are several ways to ingest data into the deployment:

-- Use the sample data available in Kibana 6.4.0 and later without loading your own data.
+- Use the sample data available from the Kibana home page in versions 6.4.0 and later, without loading your own data.
 There are multiple data sets available and you can add them with one click.

 - Configure Beats and Logstash to send data to Elasticsearch Service quickly with your Cloud ID.